insight-creative/Quintessence/README.md

 The [Hugo](https://gohugo.io/) boilerplate we use for our projects.

-**Disclaimer** - This boilerplate has been heavily integrated with [Netlify](https://www.netlify.com/), and therefore many features are specific to the Netlify platform and may not work with other hosting providers.
+**Disclaimer** - This boilerplate has been heavily integrated with [Netlify](https://www.netlify.com/) or [CloudCannon](https://cloudcannon.com/), and therefore many features are specific to these platforms and may not work with other hosting providers.

 **Disclaimer** - Quintessence is a boilerplate (starter kit) for Hugo projects.
 It's not a Hugo theme.
 Check the [theme](#themes) docs for more information.

 ## Getting Started

-To get started, you can either clone the repository, or deploy straight to [Netlify](#deploy-to-netlify).
+To get started, you can either clone the repository.
 Then run the following from the project root:

 ```
 npm install